-The goal of this course is to use a plethora of scientific concepts, mathematical equations, and experimental assumptions to not only describe, but to make predictions about a broad range of physical phenomena.
-The course emphasis is equally divided between developing a conceptual understanding of the major topics of physics and developing problem solving skills in such topic areas.
+The goal of this course is to use a plethora of scientific concepts, mathematical equations, and experimental assumptions not only to describe but to make predictions about a broad range of physical phenomena.
+The course emphasis is equally divided between developing a conceptual understanding of the major topics of physics and developing problem-solving skills in such topic areas.
 Algebra and trigonometry will be used extensively throughout.
-Emphasis will be put on understanding the theories at hand, while simultaneously, identifying them in everyday life through experimental design.
+Emphasis will be put on understanding the theories at hand while simultaneously identifying them in everyday life through experimental design.
 Students will be expected to undertake and report on laboratory projects related to the topics in the class.